Ethos-Works/ethos-avs-operator-onboarding/README.md

 production: true
 ```

-For `ecdsa_private_key_store_path` and `bls_private_key_store_path`, you need to set these values to the file paths where your operator's private keys are located.
+For `ecdsa_private_key_store_path` and `bls_private_key_store_path`, you need to set these values to the file paths where your operator's private keys are stored.
 These paths should be relative to the root of the `ethos-avs-operator-onboarding` repository you cloned.
-By default, these are located at `~/.eigenlayer/operator_keys/` if you used the EigenLayer CLI to generate them.
+By default, these are stored at `~/.eigenlayer/operator_keys/` if you used the EigenLayer CLI to generate them.

 **3. Set your key decryption passwords**

-You would have entered a password while creating your private keys earlier.
+You would have entered passwords while creating your private keys earlier.
 These passwords are needed to decrypt your operator's private keys.
 You should set these in environment variables:
 ```bash!
 export OPERATOR_ECDSA_KEY_PASSWORD=<PASSWORD_HERE>
 export OPERATOR_BLS_KEY_PASSWORD=<PASSWORD_HERE>